PERRINN/project-424-unity/README.md

 - Instance / destroy in runtime.
 - Instance / destroy prefabs using the component.
 - Modify the public properties in the inspector in runtime.
-- Modify the public properties from other scripts, both in editor and runtime.
+- Modify the public properties from other scripts, both in editor and runtime (use public fields instead of serializable private fields for the properties available in the inspector)
-- Hot script reload.
+- Hot script reload (use OnEnable/Ondisable instead of Start/Awake/OnDestroy unless it's specifically justified)